Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-9-block-and-file-storage/section-9.md

   - __EFS Archive__ - even cheaper for less active data (archival)
 * __Durability__ - all storage classes offer 11 9s of durability
 * __EFS Replication__ - data is replicated across Regions for disaster recovery purposes with RPO/RTO in the minutes
-* __Automatic Backups__ - EFS integratiions with AWS Backup Service for automatic file system backups
+* __Automatic Backups__ - EFS integrations with AWS Backup Service for automatic file system backups
 * __Performance options__ - there are two options:
   - __Provisioned throughput__ - Specify a level of throughput that the file system can drive independent of the file system's size
-  - __Bursting throughput__ - Throughput scales with the amount of storage and supports bursting ot higher levels
+  - __Bursting throughput__ - Throughput scales with the amount of storage and supports bursting to higher levels

 ## Amazon FSx
 __Introduction__